 Want to get involved?
 Contact our Volunteer Centre today!

 Gatineau Park Outdoor Experiences and Youth Education Programs

 Explore the natural wonders of Gatineau Park with qualified nature interpreters!
 There are five different educational activities for school groups in beautiful Gatineau Park, just 15 minutes from downtown Ottawa.
 Nature interpreters teach students about environmental conservation and protecting our natural heritage.
 Students learn how their actions have an impact on the environment and about the importance of biodiversity.
 “Gatineau Park Animals Tell It Like It Is” is a role-playing activity led by a naturalist, which takes place in the classroom.
-It is offered in November to schools in Canada’s Capital Region.
+It is offered in November to schools in the National Capital Region.
 Programs have links to Ontario and Quebec curriculum, including science and technology, physical education, language arts, and social sciences.